 The Board's commitment to good corporate governance is applied through its Board Charter which adheres to the principles set out in King IV, the JSE Listings Requirements, the ASX Listing Rules and the Corporations Act.
-The Board Charter does this by setting the tone for conduct, details the Board's role and objectives along with a clear description of the delegation framework
+The Board Charter does this by setting the tone for conduct, details the Board's role and objectives along with a clear description of the delegation framework.

-The composition of the Board and the ARC reflects a wide range of expertise and knowledge, the composition of both is contemplated in more detail in Part A. Both the Board and the ARC are committed to adherence of their responsibilities as set out in their respective charters.
+The composition of the Board and the ARC reflect a wide range of expertise and knowledge, the composition of both is contemplated in the Governance section of the Sustainability Report.
+The Board and the ARC are committed to adherence of the responsibilities as set out in their respective charters.